Computer Rules and Guidelines

 - Nothing can be downloaded or saved to the computers.

 - Computer users who do not follow the rules risk losing their public access computer user privileges.
-Please consult the Public Access Computer Use Guidelines for Internet and NonInternet Use.
+Please consult the Public Access Computer Use Guidelines.